Skip to a section:

 When will the store open?

-Urban Greens Food Co-op is projected to open in late fall of 2017.
+Urban Greens Food Co-op is projected to open in summer of 2018.
 We are working hard to get our store built and our staff hired.
 Because the capital to open a cooperatively-owned grocery comes from individuals across the community instead of a single private investor or corporation, we rely on member investments (YOU!) to provide the necessary funds to open our store--it is our member-owner equity that will leverage further financing to open the doors.
 We have a current goal of 500 member shares sold, so the best way to accelerate the opening process is to become a founding member!

 Where will the store be located?